 Sustainability is integral to our business and our planning process

-With operations spanning more than 230 offices and distribution centers in over 40 markets, addressing sustainability requires us to responsibly manage our environmental, social and governance performance, and to work with our customers, suppliers and industry partners to further the sustainability of supply chains and communities across our network.
+With offices in over 40 markets, addressing sustainability requires us to responsibly manage our environmental, social and governance performance, and to work with our customers, suppliers and industry partners to further the sustainability of supply chains and communities across our network.
 Health, safety and wellbeing, climate change, resource scarcity and increasing demands for transparency and accountability are important issues driving change in how we do business and engage with our ecosystem.

 These issues pose risks, challenges and opportunities that we address through our Sustainability Strategy and day-to-day activities.